pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[GameManager.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/actor/GameManager.scala)

-`SendCommand` is send by second per-request actor we have: `GameCommandRequestActor` used by `start` and `roll` routes.
+`SendCommand` is send by instances of the second per-request actor we have - `GameCommandRequestActor` - created to handle the `start` and `roll` routes.

-Once command is processed, per-request actor is stopped.
+Once a command is processed, the actor handling the request is stopped.

-We already know how can we do some actions with games, but how do we know what's actually happening to them?
+We already know how to take some actions in our games, but how do we know what's actually happening in them?
 Let's get back to our events.

 ## 4. Feeding the Rabbit

-For now events from our games just go to `eventStream` and nothing more happens to them.
+For now events from our games just go to the `eventStream` and get forgotten.
-It's not very useful.
-We'd rather want them to be published somewhere where they can be consumed by external clients.
+That's not very useful.
+We'd prefer them to be published for consumption by external clients.
-There are many possibilities: from exposing REST API to fetch recent events (polling) through custom socket-based pub/sub implementations on message queues systems finishing.
-We'll head towards the latter and use RabbitMQ to publish our events.
+There are many possibilities: from exposing a REST API to fetch recent events (polling), through custom socket-based pub/sub implementation, to full-blown message queue systems.
+We'll gear towards the latter and use RabbitMQ to publish our events.

-I'll use [Reactive rabbit](https://github.com/ScalaConsultants/reactive-rabbit) library to easily bind a stream (of game events) to rabbit exchange.
+I'll use the [Reactive rabbit](https://github.com/ScalaConsultants/reactive-rabbit) library to easily bind a stream (of game events) to rabbit exchange.

 Our events will go to headers exchange and will have `gameId` and `type` headers (which we can route on in our queues).